accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

     - text content of the LINK element;
     - text content of the ALT element of the image (FIGURE element) contained in the link;
     - or a combination of the two.
-5. If this is not the case, in PAC, check that the sentence containing the link makes it explicit.
+5. If this is not the case, check in PAC that the sentence containing the link makes it explicit.
-6. If this is not the case, check in CAP that the title immediately preceding the link (Hx element) makes it clear.
+6. If this is not the case, check in PAC that the title immediately preceding the link (Hx element) makes it clear.
 7. If this is the case, the test is validated.

 ###### Test 4.1.2 with Acrobat Reader and PAC 2021